-- We are not using a development environment (IDE) - You will create programs starting with an empty file! - Files should use .c file extension (e.g., hello.c) - On a linux machine, edit files with nedit (or emacs or ...)
+- We are not using a development environment (IDE) - You will create programs starting with an empty file! - Files should use .c file extension (e.g., hello.c) - On a Linux machine, edit files with your chosen editor, e.g. Visual Studio Code (executable from command line as code <file>)

-The nedit window
+The vscode window

-- nedit is a simple point & click editor - with ctrl-c, ctrl-x, ctrl-v, etc. short cuts - Feel free to use any text editor (gvim, emacs, etc.)
+- Visual Studio Code is a fancy editor, but we'll use it like a simple editor - Feel free to use any text editor (vim, emacs, etc.)